kprenger/style-guide/ios/krush-swift-style-guide.markdown

 }

 doThingWithCompletion { [weak self] in
-    let strongSelf = self {
+    guard let strongSelf = self else { return }

     // do something with the unwrapped self
-    }
 }
 ```